top of page

 Build the Engineering Mindset — Not Just Technical Skills

-Software engineering is not defined by a single language or framework.
-It grows from understanding how systems are designed, how problems are approached, and how real projects evolve beyond isolated tutorials.
+Software engineering is not defined by a language or framework.
+It is built on understanding systems, approaching problems with structure, and recognising how projects evolve beyond tutorials.

 Programming Foundations & OOP Thinking